 - You may leave as soon as the exam is completed and resume normal activities.

 - Your normal diet may be resumed.

 - If IV contrast was used, it will rapidly be cleared from the body by the kidneys.
-However, women who are breastfeeding should discard milk for 48 hours after the exam.
+However, women who are breastfeeding may consider discarding milk for 24 hours after the exam.